OpenCHAMI/tutorial-2025/Readme.md

        - newgrp libvirt
      ```

+1. We will serve the root filesystems of our diskless nodes using nfs.
+Configure NFS to serve your squashfs nfsroot with as much performance as possible.
+  - Create `/opt/nfsroot` to store our images
+    ```bash
+    sudo mkdir /opt/nfsroot && sudo chown rocky /opt/nfsroot
+    ```
+  - Create `/etc/exports` with the following contents to export the `/opt/nfsroot` directory for use by our compute nodes
+    ```bash
+    /opt/nfsroot *(ro,no_root_squash,no_subtree_check,noatime,async,fsid=0)
+    ```
+  - Reload the nfs daemon
+    ```bash
+    modprobe -r nfsd && modprobe nfsd
+    ```

 1. Create the virtual node information
   - Each node will need a dedicated MAC address that we will load into OpenCHAMI as a "discovered" node.
 Since we'll probably be restarting these diskless nodes fairly regularly, we should keep a list of our mac addresses handy.
 For the tutorial, we'll use MACs that have already been assigned to RedHat for QEMU so there's no chance of a collision with a real MAC.
   ```